Assassination of Sheikh Mujibur Rahman: Allegation of nepotism and corruption within the Mujib-family

-Sheikh Fazlul Haque Mani, a politician and one of the nephews of Mujib, was given lucrative positions in the Government formed by Sheikh Mujibur Rahman.
+Sheikh Fazlul Haque Mani, a politician and one of the nephews of Mujib, was appointed to senior positions in the Government formed by Sheikh Mujibur Rahman.
 When private trade with India was banned due to slow inflation, Fazlul Haque actively engaged in it with Mujibur Rahman's blessings.
 This was seen as an attempt by Mujibur Rahman to form a dynasty.

 Near the end of 1973, Sheikh Kamal was involved in a shootout in which he suffered gunshot injuries.
 Multiple claims have been made as to how the shootout occurred.
 Many people claim that it was during an attempted robbery of a bank by Sheikh Kamal and his friends.
 However, a retired major general of the Bangladesh Army claimed that it was actually a case of friendly fire.
 Near the end of 1973, Bangladeshi security forces received intelligence that the left-wing revolutionary activist Siraj Sikder and his insurgents were going to launch coordinated attacks around Dhaka.
 Police and other security officers were on full alert and patrolling the streets of Dhaka in plainclothes.
 Sheikh Kamal and his friends were armed and also patrolling the city in a microbus looking for Siraj Sikder.
 When the microbus was in Dhanmondi, the police mistook Sheikh Kamal and his friends for insurgents and opened fire on them, thus injuring Sheikh Kamal.
-However, it is also claimed that Sheikh Kamal and his friends were in Dhanmondi to test drive a new car that his friend Iqbal Hasan Mahmud Tuku had bought recently.
+However, it is also claimed that Sheikh Kamal and his friends were in Dhanmondi to test drive a new car that his friend Iqbal Hassan Mahmood had bought recently.
 Since Dhaka was under heavy police patrolling, police special forces under the command of the then city SP Mahamuddin Bir Bikrom opened fire on the car thinking that the passengers were miscreants.